Australia mulls tougher cybersecurity laws after data breach

 Associated Press

-CANBERRA, Australia (AP) — The Australian government said on Monday it is considering tougher cybersecurity rules for telecommunications companies and blamed Optus, the nation’s second-largest wireless carrier, for an unprecedented breach of personal data from 9.8 million customers.
+CANBERRA, Australia (AP) — The Australian government said on Monday it is considering tougher cybersecurity rules for telecommunications companies after Optus, the nation’s second-largest wireless carrier, reported the breach of personal data from 9.8 million customers.

-Optus said last Thursday it had become aware the day before of the cyberattack which obtained the details of 9.8 million people — of Australia’s population of 26 million.
+Optus said last Thursday it had become aware the day before of the cyberattack which obtained the details of 9.8 million people — within Australia’s population of 26 million.

-Cybersecurity Minister Clare O’Neil told Australian Broadcasting Corp. the hack was an “unprecedented theft of consumer information in Australian history.”

 In some countries, such a breach would result in fines “amounting to hundreds of millions of dollars,” O’Neil said.